Special Announcement

 Both a Living will and a Durable Power of Attorney for health care can be changed at any time.
 Neither document requires an attorney, although both should be witnessed and notarized.
 The requirements for a Living Will vary from state to state.
 For information specific to your particular jurisdiction, you may wish to consult the following websites:

 Certain legal forms can also be obtained through www.lawdepot.com or may be purchased at any Staples or Office Depot store.
 Such forms can also be completed with a lawyer.
-WBFN offers seminars on Estate Planning regularly throughout the year.
+WBFN offers seminars on Estate Planning and other important seminars regularly throughout the year.